 One of many posters to get Americans to grow victory gardens that would give them food so they would not have to buy from the stories.

 In every war, the government grows in size as it tries to get the country to work to win the war.
-World War II was no different and the nations’ government was much bigger after the war ended.
-One important change was the effect it had on the young men and women who lived through the war.
-This Greatest Generation made big sacrifices in battle and at home but has always held a positive view of government.
-After all, Roosevelt’s New Deal helped save them as teenagers in the 1930s, and the huge power of their government led them and their nation to victory in the 1940s.
+World War II was no different and the government was much bigger after the war ended.
+One important effect of the war was the way it changed how young men and women thought about their government.
+This Greatest Generation had to make big sacrifices to win and forever after the war, they held a positive view of government.
+After all, Roosevelt’s New Deal helped save them as teenagers in the 1930s, and the huge power of their government led them and America to victory in the 1940s.
 For this generation of Americans, government is good.

 Primary Source: Photograph